src-bin/substrate-docs/mgmt/writing-terraform-code.md

 1. Change e.g. an EC2 launch template in `modules/example/regional/main.tf`
 2. Commit, push, get a code review, and merge into the main branch
-3. `substrate create-account -domain example -environment staging -quality alpha` and verify your changes
+3. `substrate account update --domain example --environment staging --quality alpha` and verify your changes
-4. `substrate create-account -domain example -environment production -quality beta` and verify your changes, either at the end or at each pause between regions
+4. `substrate account update --domain example --environment production --quality beta` and verify your changes, either at the end or at each pause between regions
-5. `substrate create-account -domain example -environment production -quality gamma` and verify your changes, either at the end or at each pause between regions
+5. `substrate account update --domain example --environment production --quality gamma` and verify your changes, either at the end or at each pause between regions

 ## Referencing Substrate parameters in Terraform

 As you write your own Terraform modules, you're certainly going to want to parameterize them in the same ways Substrate helps you parameterize your AWS accounts.
 Plus, you're also going to need a network, and Substrate's already created some and shared the right one with every service account to make it easy, secure, and cost-effective to build new things.

-`substrate create-account` automatically creates global and regional Terraform modules for your domain in `modules/<`_`domain`_`>`.
+`substrate account create` automatically creates global and regional Terraform modules for your domain in `modules/<domain>`.
 Those modules include a reference to `modules/substrate` which provides the following helpful context:

 * `module.substrate.tags.domain`: The domain of this AWS account, from the tags on the account itself.
 * `module.substrate.tags.environment`: The environment of this AWS account, from the tags on the account itself.